alexis-aguirre/RabbitMQ-crash-course/image-processing/README.md

-# Producer
+# Processing Service

 ## Introduction

-Welcome to the producer 🤠
+Welcome to the processing service 🥶

 ## Before the workshop